-Electric Bike Accidents
+Electric Bike Accidents and Injuries

 Furthermore, if it can be proven that the other party deliberately tried to cause you harm, you may also be entitled to punitive damages.
 Punitive damages are awarded at the court’s discretion and are intended to punish a wrongdoer for his or her deliberate acts of malice.